ffelten/ffelten.github.io/_posts/2022-09-15-life-compomises.md

 Of course, this point does not restrict to work-life balance only.
 Here are other compromises examples: transportation price vs eco-friendliness, buying a house vs a flat, meat vs vegetarian diet.

 _PS: the optimal point for people is rarely lying on an extreme end of a curve.
 Which is also why I think extremism in any form is a bad way to simplify decisions.
 The answer is always in the middle._

+[^1]: In real-life, the optimal choice depends on more criteria than these two.
+For simplification, criterias like fulfilment, ethics, family time, commuting time are not displayed in the graph.